giopunt/setup-jest-with-coverage/notes.md

 coverage
 ```

-## How to setup up git pre-hook
+## How to setup up a git pre-hook

-Good software development habits involve running the tests frequently and make sure the code quality standards are met, adding a git-pre-push hook can help you to automate the tasks just before pushing the changes to the repo.
+Good software development involves running the tests frequently and make sure the code quality standards are met, adding a git-pre-push hook can help you to automate the tasks just before pushing the changes to the repo.

 To easly do that we need to install [husky 🐶](https://github.com/typicode/husky) a git-hook made easy library.